oliverwilms/iris-sftp-logs/README.md

 # How iris-sftp-logs uses IRIS multi-model data platform

 I defined classes for Container, Session, and Transfer objects with mapping to globals.
 Class User.SFTPLog populates data into User.Container, User.Session, and User.Transfer classes.
+It can be invoked from terminal or sftplog.csp (see below).

 ## key-value globals